nfriend/website-3.0/_posts/2024-05-31-zoom-light.md

 </figure>
 <br />

+I recently had a blast [building my own keyboard]({% post_url 2023-06-26-i-built-a-weird-keyboard %}).
+As part of that project, I connected individually-addressable LED strips to the two microcontrollers inside each half.
+It was way easier than I expected and the end result was fantastic!

+This new project was the perfect excuse to play around with these LED strips again.
+I wanted to engineer a way to allow my family to know I was on a Zoom call without having to open my office door.
+I had a vision of a non-descript, unobtrusive object that would only reveal its purpose when turned on.

+I decided to build a light with a partially-transparent shade; the shade would be thick enough to obscure any pattern on its inside when dark, but would clearly reveal its inner pattern when lit.

 ## How it works

+On a technical level, here's how it works:

 - A script on my MacBook listens for Zoom calls to begin
 - When it detects a Zoom call has started, the script makes a network request to `http://zoomlight/api/led/on`